 Our Instrument of Government, which is what the constitution is called, states that our Governing Body consists of:

 - 8 Co-opted Governors

 The full Governing Body meets once a term and we have 2 committees which also meet termly to focus on Finance & Resources and Teaching & Learning.
-The Caretaker, Michael Cole, and the School Business Manager, Emma Corrigan, regularly attend Finance & Resources Committee meetings and the Governing Body meets 3 times a year with the Senior Leadership Team for a joint Teaching & Learning Committee meeting.
+The School Business Manager, Emma Corrigan, regularly attends Finance & Resources Committee meetings and the Governing Body meets 3 times a year with the Senior Leadership Team for a joint Teaching & Learning Committee meeting.